- Listing Type: Summer Programs

-Evenings will be spent at the Big Eddy base camp.
-Skills such as cooking, woodcutting, fire building, and wilderness ethics will be practiced.
-Participants with little or no wilderness experience are able to gain the knowledge that is important to living responsibly and comfortably in the outdoors.
-There will be time for reading, writing, swimming, and relaxing in the outdoors.
+Each evening we return to the Sunday Cove base camp.
+Participants learn and practice outdoor skills such as cooking, woodcutting, fire building, and wilderness ethics.
+Everyone will gain the knowledge that is important to living responsibly and comfortably in nature.
+There is time for reading, writing, swimming, and relaxing in this beautiful setting.

-Although the trip is centered around kayaking, the essence of Penobscot Whitewater lies in the experience of living simply and embracing new challenges, allowing for self-discovery and personal growth.
-It is an amazing opportunity for trippers to live beside a river, to feel a part of it, and to grow within it.
+The essence of Umbagog lies in the experience of living simply and embracing new challenges, allowing for self-discovery and personal growth.
+This is an amazing opportunity for participants to live in a remote natural area, feel a part of it, and grow within it.